Birria de Res & Birria Tacos

 About Birria de Res & Birria Tacos:

-You can read all about their story and the story of the Birria Taco on Eater.
-It’s the stuff that the American struggle and American dream are made of.
-But speaking of dreams, I made these with a friend last weekend (yes, I have a friend now in Georgia, lol!) and I am dreaming about making these Birria tacos again and again and again!
+The story of the Birria Taco is on Eater.
+It’s the stuff the American struggle and the American dream are made of.
+Speaking of dreams, I made these with a friend last weekend (yes, I have a friend now in Georgia, lol!) and am still dreaming them!

-You can’t go wrong with these tacos, except the dipping and griddling are a little fussy.
-The stew is perfect to make ahead and like most stews and chilis, will only get better with a little time in the fridge.
-All the accompaniments can be prepped ahead.
-And if you have an actual griddle, you can turn these out pretty fast.
+You can’t go wrong with Birria, except it’s a production.
+The stew is perfect to make ahead and, like most stews, will only get better with some fridge time.
+Garnishes can be prepped ahead.
+The dipping and griddling is messy, but an actual griddle helps.

-Now, if you’ve ventured into Mexican and Southwestern cooking, or if you follow my site, you might be familiar with a time-honored technique used in many recipes, where the chilis, spices, and/or vegetables are cooked, usually toasted or roasted, and then blended into a sauce.
-In this case, it’s an adobo sauce.
-For this recipe:
+If you’ve ventured into Mexican and Southwestern cooking, or if you follow my site, you might be familiar with a time-honored technique: chiles, spices, and/or vegetables are toasted or roasted, sometimes soaked, then blended into a sauce.
+Allow time: This is a multi-step process, including a 30-minute marinade.

 Ancho, Chile de Arbol & Guajillo